CJCC Hamilton

 Our history

 CJCC was established March 5 1986 at the former Onteora Public School by Japanese Canadian community leaders who were displaced and dispossessed during World War II.
-Japanese Canadians came to Hamilton when the security commission allowed them to leave forced labour farms, internment, work and prison camps because Hamilton was one of the few cities in Ontario that did not have a resettlement quota for Japanese Canadians after World War II.
-The current location, 45 Hempstead Drive, was purchased outright after a major community fundraising drive to help rebuild the Japanese Canadian community destroyed by the War Measures Act during World War II.
-The purchase of the building was made possible by money awarded to the Japanese Canadian community through the Japanese Canadian Redress Foundation and included substantial financial assistance from Hamilton Chapter: National Association of Japanese Canadians.
+Japanese Canadians came to Hamilton when the B.C. security commission allowed them to leave forced labour farms, internment, work and prison camps after 1949 because Hamilton was one of the few cities in Ontario that did not have a resettlement quota for Japanese Canadians after World War II.
+The current location, 45 Hempstead Drive, was purchased outright after a major community fundraising drive within the Japanese Canadian community.
+The aim was to help rebuild the Japanese Canadian community destroyed by the War Measures Act during World War II.
+The purchase of the building was also made possible by money awarded to the Japanese Canadian community through the Japanese Canadian Redress Foundation and included substantial financial assistance from Hamilton Chapter: National Association of Japanese Canadians.

 Board of directors